jzhang621/jzhang621.github.io/_posts/2016-07-26-happy-birthday-pumpkie.md

 <p>As the rest of the country watched the Super Bowl, we explored Glen Canyon and nearby Mt.
 Davidson.
 At Glen Canyon, we weaved through colorful trees and jagged rocks before an abandoned basketball court captured my imagination.</p>

 <p>From the top of Mt.
 Davidson, we marveled at the metropolis below.
-We played around with a dead tree trunk, with its branches radiating like the petals of a flower.</p>
+We played around with a dead tree trunk, with branches radiating like the petals of a flower.</p>

 <p>We meandered down residential roads back to the BART.
 To me, any sign of commotion had to be a Super Bowl Party  - and I made sure you knew by commenting out loud.
 "Oh, these guys are <i>definitely</i> watching."</p>